keptn/keptn/resource-service/README.md

 Suppose you need the additional features provided by the *resource-service*,  such as HTTPS/SSH or Proxy, to configure your Keptn project with an upstream.
 In that case, you can also deploy the *resource-service* and configure the Git repositories later.
 For this, a backup is necessary.

-1. Do a backup of the [configuration-service](https://keptn.sh/docs/0.15.x/operate/backup_and_restore/#back-up-configuration-service).
+1. Back up of the [configuration-service](https://keptn.sh/docs/0.15.x/operate/backup_and_restore/#back-up-configuration-service).
 2. For each Keptn project in the backup data open a shell in that directory and make sure the `Git` CLI is available.
 3. Attach your upstream to the Keptn project via the Git CLI with `git remote add origin <remoteURL>`, where `<remoteURL>` is your Git upstream.
 4. Run `git push --all` to synchronize your backup with your Git repository.